Maksimilijan Vrhovac

-Maksimilijan Vrhovac (23 November 1752 in Karlovac – 16 December 1827 in Zagreb) was the bishop of Zagreb.
+Maksimilijan Vrhovac (23 November 1752 – 16 December 1827) was the bishop of Zagreb.
 He was one of the ideological architects of the Croatian national revival, and is notable for founding the Maksimir Park in 1787, one of the first major public parks in Southeast Europe.
 Vrhovac was a member of the Freemasons.

 Family

 His father, Aleksa, was captain of the frontier-guards near the Austrian-Ottoman border.
-For his merit, he was awarded with nobility by the Austrian empress Maria Theresia.
+For his merit, he was awarded with nobility by the Austrian empress Maria Theresa.

 Education

 After he graduated school in Graz, Vrhovac joined the army, but soon left when he realized that he did not qualify for this occupation.
 Instead, he joined the seminary in Zagreb.

 Vrhovac studied in Vienna and Bologna, and became a vice-rector, and later rector, at the seminary in Zagreb, as well as a professor of dogma at the Academy in Zagreb.
 Emperor Joseph II promoted him to rector of the seminary in Pest before he returned to Croatia as a bishop.